diodesign/diosix/README.md

 ---

-## Copyright and license
+## Copyright, license, and legal

 Copyright &copy; 2024-2026 Diosix contributors.
 This project is distributed under the terms of the MIT License.
-See [LICENSE](LICENSE) for the full text and [CONTRIBUTORS](CONTRIBUTORS) for the list of copyright holders.
+See [LICENSE](LICENSE.md) for the full text and [CONTRIBUTORS](CONTRIBUTORS.md) for the list of copyright holders.

 The diosix.org website illustration is a combination of artwork provided by [Katerina Limpitsouni](https://undraw.co/license) and